danego/portfolio/README.md

 This project was generated with Angular10 and features routing, angular animations, multiple components, directives, hostlisteners, and more!

-There are five custom components: _about_, _contact_, _home_, _hover-photo_, and _projects_.
-These correspond to each of the 4 pages of the app and the popup photo in the top right corner.
+There are four custom components: _about_, _home_, _hover-photo_, and _projects_.
+These correspond to each of the 3 pages of the app and the popup photo in the top right corner.
 The app serves these up with _routerLinks_ placed in the main _app.component_ template.

 ### App Component ###
 * The main App Component is where the router navigation is contained.
 To determine the current path, I subscribed to _router.events_ and reacted to the _event.url_.
 On the HTML side I used _ngClass_ to style these links/routerLinks based on the previous information (Note: in hindsight, _routerLinkActive_ is definitely the better way to achieve this).